 A Few Last Thoughts

-With the demise of Tower Records & Tower Books, Sacramento and other host cities lost a major employer of youth just starting out in the job market.
-Tower Records & Tower Books gave many young adults the opportunity to gain work experience and develop a work ethic.
+With the demise of Tower Records and Tower Books, Sacramento and other host cities lost a major employer of youth just starting out in the job market.
+Tower Records and Tower Books gave many young adults the opportunity to gain work experience and develop a work ethic.

 In the here and now, I still have a hard time walking past an interesting looking bookstore – and I often stop in and browse.
 Times have changed, however, and I have to admit that the majority of my book purchases now are for my Kindle via Amazon.

 (1/4/2021) Tower Records is back (sort of).
 According to a recent article in the Sacramento Bee, as part of the bankruptcy the Tower brand and trademark were sold to Caiman Holdings, a Miami company.
 Caiman kept the website, and maintained the existing franchise agreements with store owners in foreign cities.